roboptim/roboptim-core/README.md

  * [Libtool][] and its ltdl library for portable plug-in management
  * a C++03 compliant modern C++ compiler such as GCC or clang

-You can install all the dependencies on Ubuntu by clicking on the [following link][depends-apturl].

 [Boost]: http://www.boost.org/
 [CMake]: htttp://www.cmake.org/
 [Doxygen]: http://www.stack.nl/~dimitri/doxygen/